crpurcell/friendlyVRI/README.txt

   - (fitted synthesized beam size)

 * Plotting
- - scalebar on images rather than axes
+ - scalebar on images
  - primary beam circles on images.
-DONE - fix colours on uv-coverage plot
  - legend for uv-coverage plot
  - zoom & pan bindings
-DONE - images resize when window is maximized
  - options to save publication quality plots
+ - options to save FITS files
- - zoom in on synthesized beam (1/3rd of plot)
+ - zoom & auto colour-scale for synthesised beam
+ - gamma slider for each MPL image figure

 #-----------------------------------------------------------------------------#
 # Using the observationManager from the ipython shell